-Principal curtailment involves making extra payments on your mortgage to reduce the balance of the loan faster.
-Because the principal balance is lowered at a faster rate than originally determined, you end up paying less total interest over the life of the loan -- and reduce the term of the loan.
+Principal curtailment is a complicated way of saying principal reduction.
+It involves making extra payments on your mortgage to reduce the balance of the loan faster.
+Because these payments lower the principal balance at a faster rate than originally determined, you end up paying less total interest over the life of the loan.
+You also shorten the term of the loan.

 To employ principal curtailment, you can either make one or more irregular lump sum payments toward your loan, or you can make extra fixed payments each month or year.
 For example, you may decide to pay $100 extra toward your mortgage each month, make lump sum payments of $400 or more yearly, or make a one-time lump sum payment of $10,000 to reduce the balance of the loan.

 The figures don't lie.
 If you owe $100,000 on a 30-year mortgage at 6 percent interest and you make an extra payment of $100 per month, the loan term will decrease by nine years and you will save $39,900.25 in interest payments.
-If you make a one-time payment of $10,000 during the first year of the loan, the loan term will decrease by six years and nine months, and you will save a total of 38,721.18 in interest.
+If you make a one-time payment of $10,000 during the first year of the loan, the loan term will decrease by six years and nine months, and you will save $38,721.18 in interest.

 Things to Consider